GeekyAnts/native-base-docs/docs/components/ActionSheet.md

   }
 }</code></pre><br />

-Note: The use cases similar to RN's ActionSheetIOS.
+Note: *The use case is similar to RN's ActionSheetIOS.*